Transportation Safety: DOT Has Taken Steps to Verify and Publicize Drug and Alcohol Testing Data but Should Do More

 Recommendations for Executive Action

-As of February 2023, DOT published a notice in the Federal Register stating that each modal administration plans to conduct a review of its drug and alcohol data collection process to identify process improvements, if any, that should be taken to improve the reliability of the information.
+As of May 2024, the Administrators of the modal administrations are conducting reviews of their drug and alcohol data collection processes to identify process improvements, if any, that should be taken to improve the reliability of the information.
 GAO will continue to monitor and report on DOT's progress to address this recommendation.

 Federal regulations require employers in maritime industries to randomly test their safety-sensitive employees for drugs or alcohol, or both, and certify and report the aggregate data annually or when requested to U.S. Coast Guard (USCG).
 USCG primarily uses these data to determine the annual random testing rate, which determines the number of random tests that USCG must conduct that year.
 With rising drug use and the opioid crisis, USCG's efforts to accurately set the drug and alcohol testing rate of maritime employees and make the resulting information transparent are increasingly important.
 In 2021, GAO reported that while USCG had taken various steps to verify that drug and alcohol testing data are reliable, such as contacting an employer if they receive a submission but the information appeared to be incomplete, these validation efforts had been inconsistently implemented.
 Further, USCG did not know which processes were sufficient to ensure the quality and completeness of the data, because officials had not evaluated them.
 Having not evaluated the processes to discern whether the data have been sufficiently verified, or whether additional verification steps are needed, USCG does not have adequate assurance that the data are reliable for the purposes of calculating random testing rates.
 Therefore, GAO recommended that USCG (1) evaluate the different processes used by USCG to verify drug and alcohol testing data and (2) determine what, if any, additional steps should be taken to improve the reliability of the information.
 In 2023, GAO confirmed that USCG initiated a comprehensive evaluation of policies, procedures, and practices regarding drug and alcohol testing data.
 GAO obtained and reviewed USCG memoranda that summarized USCG's evaluation of the drug and alcohol testing data and listed the changes to USCG policies, procedures, and practices that were made as a result of the evaluation.
 As a result of this evaluation, USCG determined additional steps to improve its data, including (1) identifying and reporting suspect or invalid data to the cognizant Coast Guard field units to verify data, (2) organizing data reports by geographic locations, allowing investigators timely access to reports relevant to their employers, and (3) initiating audits to do a comparative analysis of the data.
 Collectively, these steps will provide USCG greater assurance that the data are reliable and the random testing rates are set at an appropriate level to deter drug and alcohol misuse by maritime employees and promote public safety.